 The vast, moon-like Burren in County Clare is one of Ireland's most compelling landscapes.
 Here, cool grey rock etched with crevices and cracks tumbles down to the wild blue Atlantic Ocean.
 The result is one of nature's most extraordinary phenomena: a huge rocky pavement dotted with rock formations, caves and fossils, as well as an incredible array of flowers, from native species to Arctic, Alpine and Mediterranean plants.

 A land of limestone

-Formed millions of years ago beneath long-forgotten tropical seas, the unique landscape means that farming here is hardy and unique.
-Although the rock may appear bare and barren, the agricultural tradition is strong, dating back almost 6,000 years.
-Countless livestock graze the hills in winter, clearing the ground of tough grasses and making way for the delicate plant life to flourish in spring.
+Formed millions of years ago beneath long-forgotten tropical seas, the limestone landscape of the Burren has led to a form of farming that is hardy, with a history that dates back over 6,000 years.
+The ancient tradition of 'Winterage' – allowing cattle to graze the hills in winter – continues to this day, clearing the ground of tough grasses and making way for plant life to flourish come springtime.